By Eric Vandenbroeck and co-workers

 five months before the international arrangements were completed to elect a new

-believe that those were the two gentlemen’s names) to speak with the Lieutenant
+we can believe that those were the two gentlemen’s names) to speak with the

-and the Pope.
-Still, they had less than no success with the newly elected
+Lieutenant and the Pope.
+Still, they had less than no success with the newly

-Alessandro Borgia.
-A communique even appeared in the Roman press stating that
+elected Alessandro Borgia.
+A communique even appeared in the Roman press

-the delegation of Knights of Malta from Germany had nothing to do with the
+stating that the delegation of Knights of Malta from Germany had nothing to do

 Protector of the Order, and Pius IX agreed to refer the matter to a particular